Use a single application for both the development environment and production environment by switching over the profile and settings

 -

-With the following procedure, create a scheduled job for development.
+With the following procedure, deploy the application for development.

 -